Tensor Polarizability of the Nucleus and Angular Mixing in Muonic Deuterium: Conclusions

 For the tensor-polarizability-induced $D$-state admixture to an $S$ state in muonic deuterium, one could, in principle, imagine an analogous procedure.
 It would be based on the $3S \to 4F$ transition in muonic deuterium.
 The analog of the $P$-state admixture due to the weak-interaction effect is is the $D$-state admixture due to the tensor polarizability of the nucleus.
 The analog of the uniform, external, electric field is a quadrupole field which, just like the tensor polarizability, leads to a $D$-state adminxture to the reference $S$ state.
 Dipole transitions from the $D$-state admixture to the $4F$ state are allowed.
 In full analogy to the weak interaction, the transition rate from $3S$ to $4F$, which is proportional to the square of the coherently added amplitudes (tensor-polarizability$+$laser and external-quadrupole-field$+$laser) will contain an interference term between the two amplitudes.
-Upon flipping the sign of the qadrupole field, one should be able to detect the interference term, and, hence, the tensor polarizability.
+Upon flipping the sign of the quadrupole field, one should be able to detect the interference term, and, hence, the tensor polarizability.
 A conceivable experimental realization would require a sufficient number of muonic deuterium atoms prepared in the $3S$ state, and the experiment would need to proceed within the limited radiative lifetime of the $3S$ state (as well as within the lifetime of the constituent muon).
-On the positive side, one observes that the tensor polarizability is an effect which involves the physics inside the nucleus [on the scale of a femtometer, see Eq.~\eqref{alphaEtaud}], while the length scale of weak interactions (mass of the $Z$ boson) is much smaller and weak-interaction effects are numerically suppressed in atoms in comparison to the nuclear polarizability.
-A further, more detailed discussion of the experimental challenges and the general feasibility of such an approach is far beyond the scope of this paper and is left as an open problem for future investigations.
+On the positive side, one observes that the tensor polarizability is an effect that involves the physics inside the nucleus [on the scale of a femtometer, see Eq.~\eqref{alphaEtaud}], while the length scale of weak interactions (mass of the $Z$ boson) is much smaller and weak-interaction effects are numerically suppressed in atoms in comparison to the nuclear polarizability.
+A further, more detailed discussion of the experimental challenges and the general feasibility of such an approach is beyond the scope of this paper and is left as an open problem for future investigations.
+The same applies to the evaluation of the effect discussed here for other electronic and muonic bound systems with nuclei whose spin is greater or equal than one, hence, allowing for the presence of an electric tensor polarizability.